upadhyaymeet/react-food/README.md

 - shimmer ui load using conditional rendering.
 - ternary operator
 - Login and logout button added
+- search functionality added and onChange event and value binding with value and created another useState.
+- copy of filtered Restaurant and get data into it.

 ## What i learn?